github/training-kit/workbooks/github-advanced.md

 git branch -vv
 ```

-* Retrieving a Pull Request branch
-* Does not matter if it is a fork or on same repo
+Retrieving a Pull Request branch (does not matter if it is a fork or on same repo):

 ```
 git pull [remote] [pull-request-namespace]